fmalina/revisions-blocl/activism/stateofpower2016.md

 have a consensus on common Europe-wide strategies, this consensus can find expression of that at the nation-state and regional and municipal levels.

-If we fail by 2025 then I don’t think there will be a European Union to save or even talk about.
+If we fail by 2025 then I don't think there will be a European Union to save or even talk about.
 To those who want to know what we want now the answer is:
 Transparency!